-As an integral part of the residency program, the Academic Day Seminars (ADS) sessions are designed to complement and enhance the residents' experiential learning throughout the year.
+As an integral part of the residency program, the Academic Day Seminars (ADS) program is designed to complement and enhance the residents' experiential learning throughout the year.
 A broad range of topics is carefully selected to enable residents to learn about and experience various facets of pharmacy practice.
-Topics, including practice management, therapeutics, teaching/precepting skills, and other professional skills, are discussed through facilitation by pharmacists who are experts in their fields.
-The sessions are facilitated through discussion, and will focus on a patient case-based approach over didactic sessions to optimize resident participation, application of learning, and motivation of learning through illustrating the "why".
-Sessions will build upon previous knowledge/sessions to support longitudinal learning
+Topics, including practice management, distribution, therapeutics, teaching/precepting skills, and other professional skills, are discussed through facilitation by pharmacists who are experts in their fields.
+The sessions are mainly case-based to optimize resident participation and application of learning.
+Each session usually ranges from 2.5 to 3.5 hours in duration.